nanovazquez/design-first-api-workshop/exercises/exercise-3/README.md

    ![Export Server Stub](./assets/export-server-stub.png)

 1. A zipped file will start downloading.
 When it completes, unzip it.
-1. Open a terminal in the unzipped folder set up your project by running `npm start`.
+1. Open a terminal in the unzipped folder and set up your project by running `npm start`.
 This will install all the project dependencies and run a server that will listen any call to http://localhost:8080.

    ![Server Stub npm start](./assets/server-stub-npm-start.png)